-Us the Jamaican farmers have been focused on the indigenous scotch bonnet pepper for years now in an effort to expand the production and availability of seedlings of this valuable crop.
-The Jamaican scotch bonnet pepper is the most sought after pepper locally and thus the demand for its seedlings is very high and growing.
+The local Jamaican farmers have been focused on the indigenous scotch bonnet pepper for years now, with special effort to expand the production and availability of seedlings of this valuable crop.
+The Jamaican scotch bonnet pepper is the most sought after pepper locally, and thus the demand for its seedlings is very high and growing.

 To facilitate this growing demand a series of seed banks will be set up in Jamaica with the first currently being built in Santa Cruz, St. Elizabeth.
 Proceeds from sales at the seed banks will go to the established Farmers Fund to help other farmers in distress.